trickerer/Trinity-Bots/README.md

 The roles can be a little tricky to understand:

-- "Tanking" role only means that NPCBots will try to produce as much threat as possible, use taunt-like abilities to reaggro targets attacking friends and use defensive cooldowns more liberally.
+- "Tanking" role means that NPCBots will try to produce as much threat as possible, use taunt-like abilities to reaggro targets attacking friends and use defensive cooldowns more liberally.
 This does NOT include attacking anything.
-Also, if NPCBot has no tanking abilities this role will do nothing
+"Tanking" bots with no "Off-Tanking" enabled are considered Main Tanks and will always stay on targets pointed by `TankTargetIconMask` (see [Config Settings](#npcbot-config-settings))

-- "Off-Tanking" role makes tanking NPCBots to prioritize targets pointed by `OffTankTargetIconMask` (see [Config Settings](#npcbot-config-settings))
+- "Off-Tanking" is an addition to "Tanking" role and makes tanking NPCBots prioritize targets pointed by `OffTankTargetIconMask`

 - "DPS" role allows NPCBots to actually deal damage.
 If this role is disabled NPCBot will not use damaging abilities, not even auto-attack

-- "Heal" is the what your healer needs to be enabled.
+- "Heal" is what your healers need to have enabled.
 If this role is disabled NPCBots will not even try to heal anything, not even themselves.
 No, not even in a face of certain death

-- "Ranged" role only affects NPCBots' postioning, the distance they will keep from their attack target.
+- "Ranged" role affects NPCBots' positioning and the distance they will keep from their attack target.
+Ranged DPS non-tanking bots will always attack target pointed by `RangedDPSTargetIconMask`
 _Example_: Warrior having Tanking + DPS + Ranged role enabled will constantly try to taunt the target and run away, only attacking if target catches up

 It's recommended to only enable 1 or 2 specific roles for that class to minimize them switching tactics around alot.
 The only exception is Priest which can handle DPS, Heal and Ranged roles just fine (they will preserve some mana for healing and resort to wand)

-Gathering roles allows NPCBots to collect different ores, herbs, leather and other trade goods.
+`Gathering...` roles allows NPCBots to collect different ores, herbs, leather and other trade goods.
 It does NOT allow to track those goods so good luck with that.
 It also does NOT allow bots to craft anything.
 NPCBots have their skill assigned according to their level so level 1 NPCBot for example will not be able to mine Mithril

-Looting roles allows NPCBots to automatically and quickly collect items from nearby lootable creatures for you and other players in your group.
+`Looting...` roles allows NPCBots to automatically and quickly collect items from nearby lootable creatures for you and other players in your group.
 Make sure to chose loot method, quality threshold in your group and looting setting for your looter bot.

 #### NPCBot Formation
 Some times you just want your NPCBot close.. or as far away as possible.
 The formation option allows you to adjust your NPCBot's distance from you.

-Select `_Manage formation..._` from their Gossip Menu to adjust the formation.
+Select `Manage formation...` from their Gossip Menu to adjust the formation.
 You will see:
 ```
 - Follow distance (current: XX)
+- BACK
 - Attack distance...
-- BACK
+- Attack angle...
 ```
-NOTE: you will only see "_Attack distance..._" if NPCBot has "Ranged" role assigned Selecting "_Follow distance_" will open up a popup window that you can enter in an amount.
+NOTE: you will only see `Attack distance...` if NPCBot has `Ranged` role assigned Selecting `Follow distance` will open up a popup window that you can enter in an amount.
 This amount can be anywhere from **0** to **100**.
 Setting any higher than **100** will default to **100** and any lower than **0** to **0**.
 Setting the distance to **0** will result in the NPCBot PASSIVELY following you rather closely and not engaging mobs unless you attack

-Selecting `_Attack distance..._` will allow you to set ranged attack distance.
+Selecting `Attack distance...` will allow you to set ranged attack distance.
 You will see:
 ```
 - Short range attacks
 - Long range attacks